1. The training is too expensive ($ 197,-)

 There are only a few people (<5%) that don’t have any blocking or inhibiting conviction(s).
 If you are really convinced that there are no inhibiting convictions, I suggest you start with the light program.
 Your convictions are that deep into you neuro-pathways that you don’t recognize them anymore.
 Your conviction(s) are completely on autopilot.

 4. I know how to organize my finances, so I don’t need that part

 BANK management is a new and refreshing way of looking into your finances.
-It’s also a step by step method which will help you.
+It’s also a step-by-step method that will help you.
 You will never know if you will learn to look at your finances from a new perspective.
 And if you know it all, you just refreshed your memory.

-5. I’m well known with mindfulness, so I don’t need that part
+5. I’m well known for mindfulness, so I don’t need that part

-6. It’s online, I only do live trainings
+6. It’s online, I only do live pieces of training

-There are also live trainings you can attend.
+There are also live pieces of training you can attend.
 It’s a matter of looking around and following Moneyfulness to find out if there will be one in your country or state.
 Your personal financial situation will not be discussed during this live training.
 That’s the work you will have to do by yourself.